eurocontrol-asu/open_alaqs/README.md

 For more detailed information on how to use OpenALAQS, the project files and expected outputs, read the [User Guide](documents/USER_GUIDE.md).

+### Beta: Standalone Emissions + AUSTAL Inputs Export Script

+This repository contains a beta standalone script that can generate emissions exports (CSV/GeoJSON) and AUSTAL input files.
+The script is experimental and may contain bugs or incomplete features.

+- Script location: [open_alaqs/scripts/individual_script/run_emissions_austal.py](open_alaqs/scripts/individual_script/run_emissions_austal.py).
+A dedicated README file with detailed instructions with how to use the script is provided in the same folder.

 ## GSE Application